Education’s usually not a problem. Experience may be.

 - What are the education and experience requirements?

 - How do I prepare for the Broker Examination?

 Attorneys may choose to obtain either a real estate salesperson’s license or a real estate broker’s license.
 Both licenses are issued by the state Department of State and administered by the Pennsylvania State Real Estate Commission.

 Salesperson licensees must transact business as agents for, and under the supervision of, a broker.
 PA real estate brokers are held legally responsible for real estate transactions that occur on their watch, whether conducted by themselves or by agents acting on their behalf.

-Broker licensees can transact business either as associate brokers under another broker, or as the broker for their own firms.
-As brokers for their own firms they can employ, or establish independent contractor relationships with, other salesperson licensees.
+Broker licensees can transact business either as associate brokers under another broker or as brokers for their own firms.
+As brokers for their own firms, they can employ, or establish independent contractor relationships with, other salesperson licensees.

 What are the education and experience requirements

 To become a licensed broker in Pennsylvania one must: